MikeyPPPPPPPP/Python-CAPTCHA/README.md

 ```
 The code is a mess so i'll rewrite it with classes and add more character.
 Right now
-it's very bear minimum because I wanted to make what was in my head as fast as possible
+it's very bear minimum because I wanted to make what was in my head out as fast as possible
 but there will be improvments with minipulating the text so its harder to read.
 ```